statpascal/emul99/readme.md

     sudo apt install fp-compiler libsdl2-dev libgtk-3-dev build-essential

-- MacOS
+- MacOS (with HomeBrew)

     brew install fpc sdl2 gtk+3

-  The path to the installation directory (BREW_BASE) needs to be set to the base directory of Homebrew in the build script "compile-fpc.sh".
+  The path BREW_BASE needs to be set to the base directory of Homebrew in the build script "compile-fpc.sh".

-Two branches of the emulator are present at Github: the "main" branch contains a reasonable stable version while the latest changes are in the "develop" branch.
+Two branches of the emulator are present at Github: the *main* branch contains a reasonable stable version while the latest changes are in the *develop* branch.
 To start, checkout the "main" branch with

     git clone https://www.github.com/statpascal/emul99